All Episodes

 It's great to speak with you again.

-And the thing though I want to emphasize is that it's still going to be a big beautiful bill.
+And the thing, though, I want to emphasize is that it's still going to be a big, beautiful bill.

-The president's main priorities are not being tossed out, and um there's changes in language that can happen right up to the last minute, where in the end the parliamentarian caves.
+And there's changes in language that can happen right up to the last minute where in the end the parliamentarian caves.

-This is sort of part of the unfortunate Senate process that the Senate Senators set the rules uh and they've agreed to do it this way for all of eternity, and they're playing by their rules, and there are times when it's really frustrating.
+This is sort of part of the unfortunate Senate process that the senators set the rules and they've agreed to do it this way for all of eternity.

 But the bottom line is don't lose sight of the prize.

-The prize is this is gonna be a big beautiful bill that's gonna put ten thousand dollars into the pockets of the typical American family, it's gonna cause economic growth to go way north of three, probably north of four percent, and it's gonna reduce the deficit enormously because of the big uh spending cuts.
+It's going to cause economic growth to go way north of three, probably north of 4%, and it's going to reduce the deficit enormously because of the big spending cuts.

-And so uh, you know, I a hundred percent understand the frustration that a lot of people have with the things that have been changed, things that we really want in the bill that the parliamentarians are ruling against, but I don't want the headline to be the bill is less you know isn't beautiful because it is going to be beautiful.
+And so, you know, I 100% understand the frustration that a lot of people have with the things that have been changed, things that we really want in the bill that the parliamentarian is ruling against.

 Is that allowed?

-Uh it's unprecedented but allowed and or almost unprecedented.
+It's unprecedented but allowed and almost unprecedented.

-The the the parliamentarian was overruled.
+That the parliamentarian was overruled.

-That's a absolute.
+That's an absolute.

-And so the Senate has these rules that allow you to pass it in 51 votes, and the rules are pretty clear cut, but every now and then, you know, there there's some interpretation involved.
+And so the Senate has these rules that allow you to pass it in 51 votes, and the rules are pretty clear-cut.

-It's based on the bird rules.
+It's based on the Byrd rules.

 If you want to describe it, you can.

-Um and if it gets really out of hand, then of course then the vice president can step in, and if this person knows that, then that hopefully will help them think about their decisions.
+And if this person knows that, then that hopefully will help them think about their decisions.

-So again, the bottom line, the head.
+But again, the bottom line.

-How much of this is in the hands of John Thune because he has made clear he didn't intend to overrule the parliamentarian.
+Because he has made clear he didn't intend to overrule the parliamentarian.

 And so he's managing a difficult thing.